 Do I need strong technical skills to be a blogger?

-What you really need to start a successful blog is a willingness to learn.
+BUT you really do need a willingness to learn.

 The technical skills that you learn through blogging will help you in every other aspect of your life.

-The bottom line is that blogging software is very similar to a word processor but you will need to:
+Blogging software is actually very similar to a word processor but you will need to:

 - learn a little bit of code (don’t be intimidated, you can pick it up as you go along)